siderolabs/talos/website/content/v1.11/reference/cli.md

 ### Options

 ```
       --cluster string             Cluster to connect to if a proxy endpoint is used.
       --context string             Context to be used in command
       --debug                      debug operation from kernel logs. --wait is set to true when this flag is set
   -e, --endpoints strings          override default endpoints in Talos configuration
   -f, --force                      force the upgrade (skip checks on etcd health and members, might lead to data loss)
   -h, --help                       help for upgrade
   -i, --image string               the container image to use for performing the install (default "ghcr.io/siderolabs/installer:v1.11.0-beta.2")
       --insecure                   upgrade using the insecure (encrypted with no auth) maintenance service
   -n, --nodes strings              target the specified nodes
   -m, --reboot-mode string         select the reboot mode during upgrade.
 Mode "powercycle" bypasses kexec.
 Valid values are: ["default" "powercycle"]. (default "default")
+      --siderov1-keys-dir string   The path to the SideroV1 auth PGP keys directory.
+Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
+Only valid for Contexts that use SideroV1 auth.
   -s, --stage                      stage the upgrade to perform it after a reboot
       --talosconfig string         The path to the Talos configuration file.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
       --timeout duration           time to wait for the operation is complete if --debug or --wait is set (default 30m0s)
       --wait                       wait for the operation to complete, tracking its progress. always set to true when --debug is set (default true)
 ```

 ### SEE ALSO